 - Making sure that every child is always within the sight and/or hearing of a suitably vetted member of staff.
-Monitoring staff deployment across the setting regularly to ensure children's needs are met: - Ensuring children are fully supervised at all times when using water play or walking near the river: - Taking special care when children are using large apparatus e.g. a climbing frame, and when walking up or down steps/stairs, including having one member of staff supervising large outdoor play equipment at all times; - Making sure staff recognise and are aware of any dangers relating to bushes, shrubs and plants when outdoors or on the woodland; - Supervising children at all times when eating; monitoring toddlers and babies closely and never leaving babies alone with a bottle; - Supervising sleeping babies/children checking every 10 minutes and 5 minutes for new children: - Never leaving babies/children unattended during nappy changing times; - Supervising children carefully when using scissors or tools, including using knives in cooking activities; - Strictly following any safety guidelines given by other organisations or companies relating to equipment or services e.g. tipi or yurt in high winds.
+Monitoring staff deployment across the setting regularly to ensure children's needs are met; - Ensuring children are fully supervised at all times when using water play/paddling pools; - Taking special care when children are using large apparatus e.g. a climbing frame, and when walking up or down steps/stairs, including having one member of staff supervising large outdoor play equipment at all times; - Making sure staff recognise and are aware of any dangers relating to bushes, shrubs and plants when on visits/outdoors; - Supervising children at all times when eating; monitoring toddlers and babies closely and never leaving babies alone with a bottle; - Supervising sleeping babies/children and never leaving them unattended; - Never leaving babies/children unattended during nappy changing times; - Supervising children carefully when using scissors or tools, including using knives in cooking activities; - Increasing staff: child ratios during outings to ensure supervision and safety (please refer to Outings policy); - Strictly following any safety guidelines given by other organisations or companies relating to the hire of equipment or services e.g. hire of a bouncy castle and a member of staff MUST supervise the children at all times.

-This policy was adopted on Signed on behalf of the nursery Last reviewed November 2017 Nicky Mekheimar March 2022
+This policy was adopted on Signed on behalf of the nursery Date for review February 2020 Nicky Mekheimar January 2022